 Does that sound like a strange or somewhat complicated concept?
 Don’t worry – it’s not.
 It simply means that forced convection cooling relies on moving air across your body and other surfaces in a room to move heat away into the surrounding air.

 By doing so, the temperature is effectively reduced and you feel cooler.

 Additionally, fans (depending upon the type, design, and features) can keep the air in a room continuously circulating which will prevent heat from building up.

-Because of how they work, fans have to be pointed at the surfaces you want to cool (like you!) to be effective.
-They also will need to run continuously to do so.
+Because of how they work, fans have to be pointed at the surfaces you want to cool in order to work well.
+They also will need to run continuously.

-Once they’re shut off, the cooling effect will be absent since there’s nothing to transfer heat away from you.
+Once they’re shut off, the cooling effect stops since there’s nothing to transfer heat away from you.

 Recommended fans for cooling

 Tower fans are a unique style of cooling fan.
-Because of their tall design they’re good cooling fans and provide a nice “wall” of soothing air in a room.
+Because of their tall design, they’re good cooling fans and offer a nice “wall” of soothing air in a room.
 Most use an oscillating feature to cover a very large area with circulating air for optimal cooling.
-Many also provide additional advanced features that more basic fans don’t.
+Many also provide more advanced features that simpler models don’t.

 For home cooling purposes, I recommend a tower fan.
 The’re especially well-suited for cooling you and your room because of their design.

 Unlike traditional fans, they have a rotary fan blade design which has a very tall shape.
 When running they produce a very tall vertical area of air that’s great for cooling.